35,000 jobs to go at HSBC as profit plummets by a third

-The boss of HSBC has announced the bank’s biggest change in years, as it prepares to reduce its headcount by approximately 35,000 jobs around the world.
+The boss of HSBC has announced the bank’s biggest change in years, as it prepares to cut its headcount by approximately 35,000 around the world, including jobs in the UK.

-Interim chief executive Noel Quinn said the number of people employed by the lender will go from 235,000 to 200,000 over the next three years.
-It means that almost 15% of the bank’s workforce will be lost.
+Interim chief executive Noel Quinn said the number of people employed by the lender will go from 235,000 to 200,000 over the next three years – reducing the bank’s workforce by 15%.

+Finance chief Ewen Stevenson said there will be “meaningful” cuts in the UK where the bank employs around 40,000 people.

+Dominic Hook, from the Unite union, said he is “seeking urgent discussions” with HSBC management to understand what it will mean for UK staff.

+“Despite HSBC still making billions of dollars of profit, once again hard-working and dedicated staff have woken up to the news that their job could be at risk,” he added.

+The bank did not give a breakdown of where job losses are expected, and it added that 25,000 people leave the business every year of their own accord.
+Smart hiring around these departures could allow HSBC to cut figures without firing too many people, bosses stressed.

-The move comes as HSBC plans to slash more than 100 billion US dollars (£77 billion) from the bank’s risk-weighted assets.
+The move comes as HSBC plans to slash more than 100 billion US dollars (£77 billion) from its risk-weighted assets.
 Banks must hold capital against assets, such as loans, based on their riskiness, so that they can take the blow if the asset is lost.

 The bank said the drop was due to “a goodwill impairment” of 7.3 billion dollars (£5.6 billion).